 The differing priorities between these functions can create tension that’s often uncomfortable to acknowledge, let alone confront.
 But as Devin explains, changes in regulatory pressures are encouraging at least some re-balancing.

+“I've been an engineer for 30 years.
+I've seen the transition from when I was a young engineer and it was all about testing; understanding every possible question that the engineers thought of.
+You had VPs of engineering that were part of the management team.
 But then that slowly transitioned.
 You no longer really have VPs of engineering anywhere these days.
 It's very driven by commercial, and a lot of companies have found themselves writing justifications or rationale to avoid the amount of testing that they would have done 30 years ago.

 But now, I think that's changing.
 With the new European Medical Device Regulations coming into play, a lot of companies are pretty much faced with, ‘okay, we have, we actually do have to go back and test more than what we thought.’
 It might not be to the extreme of 30 years ago, but it's probably halfway there as far as companies having to show actual data about how their products perform and show that they have control over their product realization process.
 So that's where, you know, IQ, OQ, OQ is pretty hot now.”